Galva21/Galva21/README.md

 - 🎓 Student computer systems engineering.
 - 🔭 I’m currently working on projects at the university
-- 💬 Ask me about programming, games development, IOT, AI, AR, VR
+- 💬 Ask me about programming, IOT, AI, AR, VR
 - ⚡ Hobby: Soccer and Athletic

 <pre>